-As Mental Health Connecticut’s annual fundraiser, the Art of Wellbeing explores the various ways in which art impacts mental health, contributes to well being, and promotes recovery.
-While showcasing local artists who have used the arts to promote mental health for the benefit of themselves and their communities, this event also brings together individuals across the state under the common mission of improving mental health for all CT residents.
+As Mental Health Connecticut’s annual fundraiser, the Art of Wellbeing explores the various ways in which the Arts impact mental health, contributes to well being, and promotes recovery.
+While showcasing artists who have used the Arts to promote mental health for the benefit of themselves and their communities, this event also brings together individuals across the state under the common mission of improving mental health for all CT residents.

 “The Art of Wellbeing is a great way to raise awareness and empower those who feel stigmatized by being mentally ill, thereby emphasizing MHC’s mission.
 The personal stories shared by the speakers were very powerful.” – Art of Wellbeing attendee.

-Past artists have included actor Joe Pantoliano, television host and author Wes Moore, author Paul Gionfriddo, nationally touring musician Meg Hutchinson, and comedians at Artreach.
-By sharing their personal stories of how mental health has impacted their lives, the arts opens a new and relatable dialogue, connecting the audience to the raw and inspiring experiences the artists share.
+Past artists have included actor Joe Pantoliano, television host and author Wes Moore, author Paul Gionfriddo, nationally touring musician Meg Hutchinson, comedian and actor Jamie Kennedy, comedians at Artreach and SeaTea Improv, musician Jimmy Greene, and dancers from the Judy Dworin Performance Project.
+By sharing their personal stories of how mental health has impacted their lives, the Arts opens a new and relatable dialogue, connecting the audience to the raw and inspiring experiences the artists share.
 “If I were to sum up this event in one word it would be, ‘Up-lifting’.” – Art of Wellbeing attendee.

-To learn about our most recent Art of Well Being: An Evening of Jazz, Hope, and Healing, click here.
+To learn about the Art of Wellbeing, click here.

 In celebration of Mental Illness Awareness Week (the first full week of October) members and staff of MHC’s rehabilitation resource center, the Independence Center (IC), gather together to promote health and wellness while raising awareness around mental health in the Greater Waterbury community.
 For over 20 years, the IC Walk has brought together MHC staff and clients for a walk around Waterbury’s downtown district and continues to show the community that with the support from staff and peers as well as active participation in program offerings, members can achieve recovery and better engage with their communities.